 Your skin at night

-As if all of that wasn’t amazing enough, your skin is also more receptive to topical skincare products at night, as it’s more permeable2.
+As if all of that wasn’t amazing enough, your skin is also more receptive to topical skincare products at night, as it’s more permeable.
 While this means it’s also more prone to water loss, it’s great news, as it means you can really make the most out of the natural renewal process and maximize hydration through your skincare, boosting the regeneration process and helping to fight early signs of aging.

 Melatonin is a naturally occurring hormone, and its main job is to help regulate the sleep/wake cycle.
 The production of melatonin increases at night and helps to promote sleep.
 Topical melatonin is different, though.
 Research on topically applied melatonin is now showing that it works while you sleep to help prepare your skin’s natural defenses for the coming day.

 Research is showing that melatonin acts as an antioxidant, working to reduce the harm inflicted on the skin during the day.
 Topical melatonin is also important in a routine with an anti-aging focus, as it helps to protect against free-radical induced cell damage.
 Levels decrease with age, so using topical melatonin in your skincare routine can help supplement this natural depletion.

 How does melatonin work when applied to the skin?

 Melatonin penetrates the skin and activates the synthesis of antioxidant enzymes.
-These antioxidant enzymes work to block free radicals and thus repair oxidative damage to the skin.
+These antioxidant enzymes work to block free radicals and therefore repair oxidative damage to the skin.
 This means melatonin is a major skin protectant, from free radical scavenging to DNA damage repair.